digital-asset/daml/docs/source/app-dev/services.rst

 .. _command-explicit-contract-disclosure:

-(Experimental) Explicit contract disclosure
+Explicit contract disclosure (experimental)
 -------------------------------------------

-Starting with Canton 2.6, Ledger API clients can make use of explicit contract disclosure and submit commands with attached disclosed contracts for bypassing the contract's visibility restriction to stakeholders.
+Starting with Canton 2.6, Ledger API clients can use explicit contract disclosure to submit commands with attached disclosed contracts that bypass the contract's visibility restriction to stakeholders.
 For more details, see :doc:`Explicit contract disclosure <explicit-contract-disclosure>`.

 .. _command-completion-service: